fish-shell/fish-shell/doc_src/cmds/path.rst

     path extension [(-z | --null-in)] [(-Z | --null-out)] [(-q | --quiet)] [PATH...]

 ``path extension`` returns the extension of the given path.
-This is the part after (and excluding) the last ".", unless that "." followed a "/" or the basename is "." or "..", in which case there is no extension and nothing is printed.
+This is the part after (and including) the last ".", unless that "." followed a "/" or the basename is "." or "..", in which case there is no extension and an empty line is printed.

-If the filename ends in a ".", the extension is empty, so an empty line will be printed.
+If the filename ends in a ".", only a "." is printed.

 It returns 0 if there was an extension.